-Check-in is from 2:00-3:00 pm on the day of arrival.
+Check-in is from 2:00-3:30pm on the day of arrival.
 We appreciate your adherence the set time as it gives our Resident Staff flexibility to attend Sunday morning church services.
-If you arrive early, please take time to look around the camp and enjoy the view.
-We will start registration promptly at 2:00 pm.
+If you arrive early, please feel free to grab lunch in town, but the gate will not be open until 2:00 pm.

-Pick-up is at 11:00 am on the day of departure.
-Brunch is available at 10:00 am for campers and parents with a closing program for the week starting immediately following brunch.
-We encourage parents and friends to attend the closing program.
+Pick-up is at 10:00 am on the day of departure.
 We ask that parents arrive on time for pick-up.
-A prompt depature allows our staff to get the camp clean and ready for the next week’s campers.
+A prompt departure allows our staff to get the camp clean and ready for the next week’s campers.

 Please note: You must show your photo ID and sign your camper out at the time of check-out before we can release your camper(s) to you.

-The $50 deposit due when you register is non-refundable, however anything above the $50 non-refundable deposit (including camp store deposits) will be refunded to you if your child is unable to attend camp.
+The $50 deposit due when you register is non-refundable when you cancel within 14 days of camp; however, anything above the $50 non-refundable deposit (including camp store deposits) will be refunded to you if your child is unable to attend camp.